ianturner88/vanilla-js-qwixx/README.md

 In this file, I will keep a running, live journal of my [efforts](https://ianturner88.github.io/vanilla-js-qwixx/) to build a replica of the boardgame qwixx.

+# August 30: Lock Rows

+A dice object property was written that checked if a row should be locked.
+Tomorrow, another dice property will be written that updates a locked rows image to one with a locked lock.

 # August 29: Checks

 Last night, while playing a round, I noticed that numbers that had already been selected BUT the dice had rolled for that turn where available.
 This should not happen.
 A number that has already been selected must be disabled regardless of the current dice roll.
 If this does not occur, a user may 'game' the system on their turn by selecting an already selected number and thus avoid being assessed a strikeout.